behrica/clj-py-R-template/README.md

    profile.
 If you do not, you can use the following:

 ### Creating docker image
-The template creates Dockerfile in teh project folder.
+The template creates Dockerfile in the project folder.
-The image can be build with
+The docker image can be build with

 ```
 docker build . -t my-project